Prevent a Livewire component from re-rendering

 In Livewire, components automatically re-render when their properties change.
 However, there are scenarios where you may want to prevent a Livewire component from re-rendering to improve performance or maintain UI state.
 Here are some ways to achieve this:

-1. Use wire:ignore to Prevent Child Element Re-renders
+1. Use wire:ignore To Prevent Child Element Re-renders

 If you want to prevent a specific element inside a Livewire component from being re-rendered, use wire:ignore: